cybercog/laravel-paket/README.md

 $ php artisan paket:setup
 ```

-## Usage
+## Quick Start

-Run Local Development Server

-If you have PHP installed locally and you would like to use PHP's built-in development server to serve your application,
-you may use the serve Artisan command.
-This command will start a development server at ``.
+Run local development server.

 ```sh
 php artisan serve
 ```

 Go to URL [http://localhost:8000/paket](http://localhost:8000/paket) in your browser.

-By default, you will only be able to access this dashboard in the `local` environment.
+You will only be able to access this dashboard when `APP_ENV=local` is set in `.env` file.

 ### Dashboard